GoldenCheetah/GoldenCheetah/CONTRIBUTING.md

 #### **Do you have questions about the source code?**

-* Ask any question about how to build GoldenCheetah or anything related to the source code in the [golden-cheetah-developers mailing list](https://groups.google.com/forum/#!forum/golden-cheetah-developers).
+* Ask any question about how to build GoldenCheetah or anything related to the source code in the [golden-cheetah-developers mailing list](https://groups.google.com/forum/#!forum/golden-cheetah-developers), please see the [GoldenCheetah Developers Guide](https://github.com/GoldenCheetah/GoldenCheetah/wiki/Developers-guide) for addtional information.

 ## How to contribute to GoldenCheetah